 How to Make the Sticky Paneer Filling-

-Just toss the thin, stripes of paneer in a beautifully sweet and spicy sauce made of dark soy sauce, tomato ketchup, Thai red chilli sauce, a little bit of brown sugar, and chilli flakes.
 Add some onion slices, green pepper slices, and minced garlic.
 This is super easy to put together and fun to make.
 Additionally, you can always tone down the spice level according to your need and taste buds.
-I think this paneer bao is absolutely delicious.
+I think this paneer bao is delicious.

 How to Make Bao-

-Combine warm milk, warm water, sugar, oil, and active dry yeast together.
+Combine warm milk, water, sugar, oil, and active dry yeast.
 Let it bloom in a warm place.
-Mix all the dry ingredients together.
-Add wet ingredients into the dry ingredients to make a soft and supple dough.
-I have used an instant pot to proof the dough.
+Mix all the dry ingredients.
+Add wet ingredients to the dry ingredients to make a soft and supple dough.
+I used an instant pot to proof the dough.
 I have done it on the yogurt mode for 2 hours.

 Brush the side of the dough after cutting and fold it in half.
-Place them lined on a parchment paper or silicon pad for some time to rise and meanwhile, prepare the steam.
-Steam them in a bamboo or normal steamer for 12-14 minutes.
+Place them lined on parchment paper or a silicon pad for some time to rise and prepare the steam.
+Steam them in a bamboo or regular steamer for 12-14 minutes.

 Lastly, fill them with your choice of filling and enjoy.
 Here, in my case, my teens enjoyed sticky paneer filling.
-It was totally yum.
+It was yummy.

 You can try some other Asian recipes to go with it-